 Switch your device to bootloader mode, then execute:

 Not all combinations of bootloader and firmware will work.
-This depends on 3 variables: MEMORY_PROTECT of bootloader, MEMORY_PROTECT of firmware, whether firmware is signed
+This depends on 3 variables: PRODUCTION of bootloader, PRODUCTION of firmware, whether firmware is signed

 This table shows the result for bootloader 1.8.0+ and 1.9.1+: